skylon07/pyblitz/README.md

 ### Generation

 The `api.py` file is generated from the `generator` module.
-Should you need to do this yourself (say, to update the endpoint hierarchy), you can simply call `generator.generateAPI()`, and the rest of the process is automatic.
+You would need to do this every time your OpenAPI spec changes.
+To do so, you can simply call `generator.generateAPI()`, and the rest of the process is automatic.
 An example:

 ```
 import pyblitz